St Martin-in-the-Fields: St Martin's school

 In 1699 the church founded a school for poor and less fortunate boys, which later became a girls' school.
 It was originally sited in Charing Cross Road, near the church.
 At one time it was known as St Martin's Middle Class School for Girls, and was later renamed St Martin-in-the-Fields High School for Girls.
-It was relocated to its present site in Lambeth in 1928.
+It was relocated to a site in Lambeth in 1928.

-The school badge depicts the eponymous Saint Martin of Tours.
-The school's Latin motto Caritate et disciplina translates as "With love and learning".
-The school is Christian but accepts girls of all faiths.
+The school badge depicted the eponymous Saint Martin of Tours.
+The school's Latin motto Caritate et disciplina translated as "With love and learning".